-Biomechanics expert, running coach and best-selling author Shane Benzie of Running Reborn is this week’s guest on the 33Fuel podcast.
-In this conversation, Shane shares insight into how to utilise the power of fascia for faster and more natural running while reducing injury occurrence
+We had the pleasure of speaking with biomechanics expert, running coach and best-selling author Shane Benzie on the 33Fuel podcast.
+Listen for insight into how to utilise the power of fascia for faster and more natural running while reducing injury occurrence

 Listen to Shane Benzie from Running Reborn on the 33Fuel Podcast